 Two bronze quadrigae crown the monument, each with a statue of a winged Victory.
 The quadriga on the right represents freedom, while the one on the left represents unity.
 They were added in 1927, sixteen years after the monument was inaugurated.

 Museum of the Risorgimento

 The Victor Emmanuel Monument is not exactly known as one of Rome’s most beautiful structures.
-It is considered too monumental and the bright white color does not fit well into the ochre color of its surroundings.
+It is considered too monumental, and the bright white color does not fit well into the ocher color of its surroundings.
 The monument has been given nicknames such as ‘typewriter’ and ‘wedding cake’.